emqx/eip/active/0000-proposal-template.md

 The final implementation must include unit test or common test code.
 If some more tests such as integration test or benchmarking test that need to be done manually, list them here.

+## Declined Alternatives

+Here goes which alternatives were discussed but considered worse than the current.
+It's to help people understand how we reached the current state and also to prevent going through the discussion again when an old alternative is brought up again in the future.